Leading Change in an Organization

 First of all, I want to examine the different types of strategic change an organization can face before identifying frameworks for implementing change.

-Balogun and Hope-Hailey’s model (2008) put forward four different classifications of change that map the extent of the change required and the nature (or speed) with which the change is to be achieved (Figure 1).
+Balogun and Hope-Hailey’s model (2008) outlines four different classifications of change that map the extent and the nature (or speed) of required changes (Figure 1).

 Figure 1 - Extent Vs the Nature of Change

-• Evolution: Transformational change implemented gradually through inter-related initiatives.
-It is where cultural change is required but this can be accomplished over time.
+A gradual, transformational change through inter-related initiatives.
+It focuses on cultural change accomplished over time.

-• Adaption: Change undertaken to realign the way in which the organization operates and implemented in a series of steps.
+Change that realigns the way in which the organization operates and is implemented in a series of steps.
 It can be accommodated within the existing culture and can occur incrementally.

-• Revolution: Transformational change occurs via simultaneous initiatives on many fronts.
-It is more likely to be forced and reactive and involves fundamental changes in both strategy and culture.
+Transformational change occurs via simultaneous initiatives on many fronts.
+It is more likely to be forced and reactive and involves fundamental changes in strategy and culture.

-The next step is to identify a framework for implementing this change effectively.
-John Kotter (2012 p.46) examined companies with traditional hierarchies and processes that are optimized for day-to-day business but are unable to handle the challenges of strategic change.
+After identifying the type of change, the next is to identify a framework for implementing this change effectively.
+John Kotter (2012) examined companies with traditional hierarchies and processes optimized for day-to-day business but cannot handle the challenges of strategic change.

-Kotter proposes an 8 step process (Ref.
-Harvard Article) where organizations can avoid failure and become adept at change and states “by improving their ability to change, organizations can increase their chances of success, both today and in the future.
+Kotter proposes an 8-step process to help organizations avoid failure and improve their ability to adapt.
+He emphasizes that “by improving their ability to change, organizations can increase their chances of success, both today and in the future.
 Without this ability to adapt continuously, organizations cannot thrive”.

-The core of this strategy is the guiding teams which are led by the management team who maintain the message for the opportunity and should identify key members of their staff to support the message.
+The core of this strategy is the guiding teams, led by the management team.
+They maintain the message for the opportunity and identify key members of their staff to support the message.

-Develop change initiatives around the company’s vision that are designed to capitalize on the opportunity for successful growth.
+Develop change management initiatives around the company’s vision to capitalize on the opportunity for successful growth.
 This enables everyone in the organization to contribute to the opportunity.

 If done correctly and perhaps with creativity, such communications will attract employees to buy into the ambition of the opportunity and share their commitment to it.

-Accelerate movement towards the opportunity by enabling the team to work together on the vision and removing any barriers blocking the opportunity.
+Accelerate movement towards the need for change by enabling the team to work together on the vision and removing any barriers blocking the opportunity.

-The strategy won’t last long without confirmation that its decision and actions are actually benefiting the organization.
+The strategy won’t last long without confirmation that its decisions and actions are actually benefiting the organization.
 Celebrating short-term wins will demonstrate proof of the strategy to skeptics.

 Maintain the urgency and keep learning as you go along.
-Continue to carry through on strategic initiatives while creating new ones to adapt to shifting business environments.
+Continue to carry through on change initiatives while creating new ones to adapt to shifting business environments.

 No strategic initiative, big or small, is complete until it has been incorporated into day-to-day activities and institutionalized into the company culture.